andreistefanciprian/pod-labeler-k8s-webhook/README.md

 # Kubernetes Webhook for Modifying Pod API Requests

-## Description
+## Overview

-This project aims to create a Kubernetes webhook that intercepts CREATE Pod API requests before they reach the Kubernetes API server.
-The webhook then modifies these requests by adding a new label to the Pods.
+This project implements a Kubernetes MutatingAdmissionWebhook, which acts as an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) in the Kubernetes cluster.
+The MutatingAdmissionWebhook intercepts incoming Pod creation API requests before persisting the object, providing an opportunity to modify the request.

+The primary goal of this webhook is to automatically add an additional label to Pods during creation.
+When a Pod creation request is made, the MutatingAdmissionWebhook checks if the target namespace has the label `pod-labeler=enabled`.
+If this label is present, the webhook modifies the request by adding a new label to the Pod: ```app=auto-labeled```.

+However, it's essential to highlight that the webhook code can be easily adapted to perform various other modifications to the Pod objects based on specific use cases.
+For instance, you can modify the webhook code to:

+- Change the Pod name based on certain rules or conventions.
+- Add security parameters, such as setting resource limits and requests for containers.
+- Change the container image registry or version to enforce security best practices.
+- Inject sidecar containers to enhance the functionality of Pods.

 ## Prerequisites